How to get involved

 We’ve got all sorts of roles to fill: tour guides, safety marshals, information staff and lots more.
 You’ll meet old Antarctic hands and current expeditioners, young scientists and program leaders.
 You’ll get aboard the Aurora Australis icebreaker, into the Australian Antarctic Exhibition in Princes Wharf One, on board the RSV Investigator and explore the work of the CSIRO and IMAS, all in on great location.
 You might help us look after exhibitions at Macquarie Point or TMAG, accompany tours to Hobart Airport to see RAAF Globemaster or fill one of a dozen different jobs.

-And, of course, you’ll enjoy a great Volunteer’s Barbecue after the show.
+And, of course, you’ll enjoy a great Volunteer’s get together after the show.

 For further information please call Liz Lord 0427 323 953 or the office on 03 6223 3375.